Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 Actually, 32bit architectures are usually designed to support 64bit floating point numbers just fine, the difference between `f32` and `f64` is that regardless of architecture, `f32` is about 30% faster, and `f64` is more "fine grain".

+To decide which to use you just need to decide between speed and accuracy

 ### Characters

 In Rust, we have a special type that represents a single character called `char`